BabushkaBoi1/VUT-fit/README.md

 # VUT-fit
-My personal school project in my studies at Faculty of Information Technology Brno
+My personal school project at my studies at Faculty of Information Technology Brno